SpaceKatt/condenser-nlp/docs/concepts.md

 ## Background

 Condenser is a mental model, API description language, and framework for scaffolding natural language understanding (NLU) experiences.
-Applications of the condenser framework are geared towards command and query scenarios, wehere the user of an application built with condenser wants to expedite a specific action with their voice.
+The condenser framework is geared towards command and query scenarios where a user wants to expedite specific actions with their voice.
 Context is critical when designing human-machine interfaces, thus the condenser mental model is designed to be domain-oriented in nature.

 Before we dive into each concept, please look over this mind map to see how these concepts are related to one another.